-Buying a new violin can a huge investment and challenge if you don’t know what to look for.
+Buying a new violin is a huge investment and challenge if you don’t know what to look for.
 You want to make sure that you get a great violin that fits in your budget from one of the best violin you can at the lowest price.
 That’s why we’re here!
 We want to make your buying decision much easier.
 We have reviewed and tested the violins to below so that we can provide you the best violin recommendations.